Soneso/Arcturus/prompting-guide-soroban.md

 Invoke contract function:

-`invoke the contract function 'increment' of this contract: CB7INA2ZOVWTIWD7W5FSNXY2XRPXKGNMJO7Q6SH7LWQB4KNHA3IZU4VY using the account <your source account id here>`
+`invoke the contract function 'increment' of this contract: CB7INA2ZOVWTIWD7W5FSNXY2XRPXKGNMJO7Q6SH7LWQB4KNHA3IZU4VY using the account <your source account id from the freighter wallet here>`

-`invoke the contract function 'hello' with the argument 'friend' of type symbol of the contract CB6IWUN5WOUAB64QO7E23IMKGB3HBMDGOE3AASDSA22ECJ4MROG3RRF3 with the source account <your source account id here>`
+`invoke the contract function 'hello' with the argument 'friend' of type symbol of the contract CB6IWUN5WOUAB64QO7E23IMKGB3HBMDGOE3AASDSA22ECJ4MROG3RRF3 with the source account <your source account id from the freighter wallet here>`